rossyounger/signal_noise/docs/PRD.md

 - Store one row per source artifact in `documents` with raw HTML, cleaned text, provenance metadata, and `assets` JSON (audio URLs, transcripts, etc.).
 - Deduplicate via `(source_id, external_id)`; track ingest status (`pending`, `ok`, `failed`).
 - Maintain `sources` table for feed metadata (type, URL, polling cadence).
-- Manual/CLI scripts already exist (`ingest_stratechery.py`, `ingest_sharptech_podcast.py`).
+- **New Workflow:** Ingestion is triggered from a Retool UI.
+A button press calls a new FastAPI endpoint, which queues requests in an `ingestion_requests` table.
+A background worker (`scripts/run_ingestion_worker.py`) processes this queue.

 ### FR2 – On-Demand Transcription
-- Allow human-triggered transcription for any audio document or segment window.
+- Allow human-triggered transcription for any audio document or segment window from within Retool.
-- CLI workflow:
+- **New Workflow:**
-  1. List audio documents (`scripts/list_audio_documents.py`).
-  2. Queue transcription with provider + optional start/end (`scripts/queue_transcription.py`).
-  3. Process request via provider adapter (`scripts/run_transcription.py`).
+  1. User selects an audio document in Retool and defines a start/end time in the "Transcription Workbench."
+  2. A "Transcribe" button calls a FastAPI endpoint (`/transcription-requests`), creating a job in the `transcription_requests` table.
+  3. A background worker (`scripts/run_transcription_worker.py`) processes the queue.
+  4. The output is saved directly as a new row in the `segments` table with `segment_status='proposed'`.
 - Providers supported: OpenAI Whisper (<= 23 min) and AssemblyAI (full-length).
-- Transcription results:
-  - Full runs update `documents.content_text`, append transcript asset, mark `transcript_status='complete'`.
-  - Segment runs append transcript snippets to `documents.assets`, store raw text in `transcription_requests.result_text`, set `transcript_status='partial'`.
-- `transcription_requests` table records provider, model, timestamps, status, raw text, metadata.
-Future automation can poll this queue.
+- The `transcription_requests` table tracks job status.

 ### FR3 – Segment (Snippets Generator)
 - Split long-form content into topical snippets.
-For text, plan pre-chunking + LLM regrouping; for audio, run on transcripts once available.
-- Each snippet stores `document_id`, offsets (`start_char`, `end_char` for text; timestamps for audio), and raw text.
-- Ensure segments can be regenerated to maintain provenance.
-- Segment selection flows through Retool: analysts pick `documents` rows and enqueue a request in `segment_generation_requests`; a worker script processes the queue and writes rows to `segments` with `segment_status='proposed'`.
-- Source documents track snippet lifecycle via `documents.segment_status` (`not_started`, `queued`, `running`, `generated`, `failed`) and `segment_version` so analysts can filter for items that still need segmentation.
+- **New Workflow for Text:**
+  1. User selects a text document in Retool and opens it in the "Segmentation Workbench."
+  2. The UI fetches the full document text via a new FastAPI endpoint.
+  3. User highlights a passage of text in the Retool UI.
+  4. A "Create Segment" button calls a FastAPI endpoint (`/segments`) with the selected text and its character offsets.
+  5. The segment is immediately saved to the `segments` table.
+- **New Workflow for Audio:** Transcription (FR2) now creates segments directly.
+The original automated segmentation flow (`run_segmenter.py`) is deferred.

 ### FR4 – Save Segments
 - Persist snippets in a `segments` table with: